 Conservative treatment may include rest, medications or injections that relieve pain and swelling, and physical therapy to regain strength and rehabilitate the injury.
 When problems persist, your Barrington Orthopedic doctor may recommend arthroscopic surgery, such as:

 If you’ve experienced a sports-related injury, don’t wait.
-Call Barrington Orthopedic Specialists today or book an appointment online.
+Call Barrington Orthopedic Specialists today.